Kamya Panjabi: Career

 Astitva...Ek Prem Kahani and Banoo Mein Teri Dulhann.
 Panjabi has also played positive roles in Piya Ka Ghar, Maryada: Lekin Kab Tak and Kyun Hota Hai Pyaar.

 She was part of the second season of Comedy Circus comedy show on Sony TV and participated in Bigg Boss 7 in Colors TV.

-Panjabi featured in minor roles in Bollywood films such as Kaho Naa Pyaar Hai, Na Tum Jaano Na Hum, Yaadein, Phir Bhi Dil Hai Hindustani and Koi Mil Gaya.
 In 1997, she featured in a music video called Mehndi Mehndi, and was also part of the music video Kala Shah Kala by Anamika.
+Panjabi featured in minor roles in Bollywood films such as Kaho Naa Pyaar Hai, Na Tum Jaano Na Hum, Yaadein, Phir Bhi Dil Hai Hindustani and Koi Mil Gaya and the Telugu film Maa Aavida Meeda Ottu Mee Aavida Chala Manchidi.

 In 2019, Panjabi made her theatre debut in the play Pajama Party with fellow television actress Kavita Kaushik.

 Personal life

+Panjabi was born on 13 August 1979.

 During her time in Bigg Boss 7, Panjabi developed a close friendship with television actress Pratyusha Banerjee.
 Following Banerjee's suicide, Panjabi released a film based on her life and was sued by Banerjee's former boyfriend.

 Panjabi married Bunty Negi in 2003.
 She gave birth to her daughter Aara in 2009.
 They divorced in 2013.

 She dated television actor Karan Patel but they broke up in 2015.

 Panjabi married her boyfriend, a Delhi-based doctor Shalabh Dang, on 10 February 2020.
 Shalabh had a son from his previous marriage, Ishaan.
 Kamya and Shalabh are now parents to both Aara and Ishaan.